fmselab/ct-competition/index.md

 - 2xSSD Samsung 850 (256GB each) in RAID1
 - OS: Ubuntu 18.04.6 LTS

-The results (size, generation time, completeness and validity) will be gathered through the generation of test suites from 50 test models for each category, randomly generated (TODO: some distribution to be discussed about size ...).
+The results (size, generation time, completeness, and validity) will be gathered through the generation of test suites from 50 test models for each category, randomly generated.

 All the tools must be **compiled for Linux** and be invoked as in the following:
 ```
 toolExecutable n-wise modelFileName
 ```

-The test model will be processed with a maximum execution time of 120 seconds each.
+The test model will be processed with a maximum execution time of 300 seconds each.

+To execute the tool we use a docker-composed image (details will follow).
+No Internet connection can be used.

 ### Tools evaluation